-In 1865, children from the Duwamish School transferred to the new Maple School on the Mapel land claim.
+In 1865, children from the Duwamish School transferred to a new Maple School constructed on the Mapel land claim.
 In April 1907, just after Maple School was annexed into the Seattle School District, representatives of the Oregon and Washington Railway approached the school board about acquiring the Maple property as part of a proposed right of way.
-The school was torn down in 1907-08.
+The school was torn down in 1907-1908.
+As a replacement site, in September, the district purchased part of the former 320-acre Van Asselt land claim on south Beacon Hill.
+The Van Asselt property comprised land on Beacon Hill east of what is Airport Way today and part of what is now Boeing Field.

 The Van Asselt School opened in 1907 in a portable on 2.48 acres at Beacon Avenue and Myrtle Street.
 In July 1908, the board decided to add two portables that had been at Hillman.
 The following September, another portable was added, and Van Asselt became an annex to Columbia City School.
 Because of overcrowding in September 1909, Van Asselt 8th graders were given “schoolcar” tickets to attend other schools.
 This practice continued for several years.

+A new Van Asselt School was constructed and opened during the 1909-1910 school year.
+The new building, similar to the four-room school at Brighton, had capacity for 192 students and served only grades 1-6.
 A 1940 addition added two classrooms and an office.
 It also eliminated outdoor plumbing and the use of two portables.
-In 1942, Holly Park Housing Project was established nearby on the southern end of Beacon Hill to accommodate 900 families coming in to Seattle for war related work.
+In 1942, the Holly Park Housing Project was established nearby on the southern end of Beacon Hill to accommodate 900 families coming into Seattle for war-related work.
 Enrollment was expected to increase as a result.

 Between April 1942 and April 1943, when all the units at Holly Park were filled, enrollment shot up from 212 to 606.
 The district then filed for federal aid to add three rooms at Van Asselt.
-As a result, a three-room frame addition was completed in March 1944.
+As a result, a three-room portable frame addition was completed in March 1944.

-In 1974, while part of the Van Asselt neighborhood consisted of private homes, "the bulk of the students lived in the Holly Park Housing Project, the Greenwood Apartments or Martha Major Apartments."
-At that time, 53 percent of those enrolled were African American.
-As a magnet school for the Humanities Through Technology program, Van Asselt acquired computers, music keyboards, and teaching staff to help students explore world music and language.
+In the mid-1980s, Van Asselt was one of two schools participating in a pilot Child Development Program that provided specialized, intensive counseling for emotionally troubled children.
+As a magnet school for the Humanities Through Technology program in the mid-1990s, Van Asselt acquired computers, music keyboards, and teaching staff to help students explore world music and language.

-Name: Duwamish School a.k.a.
+Duwamish School a.k.a.
 Van Asselt School

 Location: Van Asselt